wilsonmar/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

    "--passthru" means do not go through Pipeline.

    <a target="_blank" href="http://thesociablegeek.com/azure/using-curl-in-powershell/">
-   You can reset a default alias</a>.
+   PROTIP: You can reset a default alias</a>.

 ## Environment Variables ###